 - Assignee changed from Peter Lynn to Olena Kaminska

 Many thanks for your enquiry.
 The Understanding Society team is looking into it and we will get back to you as soon as we can.

 Stephanie Auty - Understanding Society User Support Office

-#3 Updated by Andrew Brown about 2 years ago
+#3 Updated by Andrew Brown over 2 years ago

 Many thanks for your swift reply.
 I wonder if you would be able to provide further clarification regarding correct weights to use before I plough on with any analysis.